oxabz/yew-html-attributes/readme.md

 Yew html attributes is a macro crate that allow you to easily add standard html attributes to your component and to then pass them to a child.

-> Note the API is not yet stabilized so use this crate at your own risk

 ## Usage :

 To add the html attributes to your props just add the `#[has_html_attributes]` before your props and derive `HasHtmlAttributes`.